Nick-Guzy/Pierres-sweet-and-savory-factory/README.md

   }
 }
 and input the database name for [databasename], your username for [username], and password for [password]
+4. In the production directory run dotnet ef migrations add Initial
+5. In the production directory run dotnet ef database update
-4. In the production directory run dotnet watch run to use the application
+6. In the production directory run dotnet watch run to use the application
 # Known bugs
 None
 # License information with copyright and date